chris-hypercag/cemc-cryosparc-sherlock-install/README.md

 ```
 scancel -n cs-master
 ```
-To check the current statust of your job:
+To check the current status of your job:
 ```
 squeue --me
 ```